spector-in-london/Qredo-Documentation/content/get-involved/mailing-lists/_index.md

 +++
-title = "Qredo Documentation Home" description = "Qredo Documentation Index Page"
+title = "Mailing Lists"
+description = "A page describing the mailing lists"
 # Type of content, set "slide" to display it fullscreen with reveal.js
 type="default"
 # Creator's Display name